DiscoveryLabNL

 Optical, electron and X-ray microscopy combined with spectroscopic techniques.
 Serves as the continuous, real-time verification and integration layer of the autonomous discovery loop.

-FAIR data backbone, curated model catalogue, dedicated AI science team.
+FAIR data backbone, curated model catalogue, dedicated AI science team — the experimental data engine and infrastructure for the next generation of materials foundation models.
 Federated design serving the full consortium and national partners.

 Campus Consortium